 Basic Workflow

-7. The plugin will calculate the flowline and add it to your project as a vector layer
+The plugin calculates and adds the flowline as a vector layer

 Parameter Configuration